kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/06_Implementing_an_API_service.md

 </manifest>
 ```

-You can find the state of the project after this section in [this commit](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/commit/0f6622355ed988a3d8c5999f3359dfd038a3c734) on the final branch in the GitHub repository.
+You can find the state of the project after this section on the [final branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) in the GitHub repository.